dsandor/datamatrix/README.md

    - An S3 bucket (when `S3_BUCKET` environment variable is set), downloading only the most recent file from each directory
 2. Skips files without an `ID_BB_GLOBAL` column
 3. Creates a wide table with one row per unique `ID_BB_GLOBAL` value
+4. Maintains an index of column effective dates to ensure data freshness
+5. Stores data in JSON files using a full trie directory structure based on ID_BB_GLOBAL
-4. Keeps all data in an in-memory DuckDB database for fast SQL querying
+6. Keeps all data in an in-memory DuckDB database for fast SQL querying
-5. Exposes a REST API for querying the data
+7. Exposes a REST API for querying the data

 ## API Endpoints